Anti-establishment: Mexico

+Paraguay

+The National Crusade Party, founded and led by former senator Paraguayo Cubas, has anti-establishment elements within the party.
+In the 2023 general election, Cubas ended in third place in the presidential election—with almost 23% of the vote—while in the parliamentary election, the party became the third political force in both chambers.

 United Kingdom

 In the UK anti-establishment figures and groups are seen as those who argue or act against the ruling class.
-Having an established church, in England, a British monarchy, an aristocracy, and an unelected upper house in Parliament made up in part by hereditary nobles, the UK has a clearly definable Establishment against which anti-establishment figures can be contrasted.
-In particular, satirical humour is commonly used to undermine the deference shown by the majority of the population towards those who govern them.
 Examples of British anti-establishment satire include much of the humour of Peter Cook and Ben Elton; novels such as Rumpole of the Bailey; magazines such as Private Eye; and television programmes like Spitting Image, That Was The Week That Was, and The Prisoner (see also the satire boom of the 1960s).
 Anti-establishment themes also can be seen in the novels of writers such as Will Self.

 However, by operating through the arts and media, the line between politics and culture is blurred, so that pigeonholing figures such as Banksy as either anti-establishment or counter-culture figures can be difficult.
 The tabloid newspapers such as The Sun, are less subtle, and commonly report on the sex-lives of the Royals simply because it sells newspapers, but in the process have been described as having anti-establishment views that have weakened traditional institutions.
 On the other hand, as time passes, anti-establishment figures sometimes end up becoming part of the Establishment, as Mick Jagger, the Rolling Stones frontman, became a Knight in 2003, or when The Who frontman Roger Daltrey was made a Commander of the Order of the British Empire in 2005 in recognition of both his music and his work for charity.

 United States

 Individuals who were anti-establishment often spoke of "fighting the man", not wanting to be "selling out to the Establishment", and "tearing down the Establishment."
-Many well renowned activists and activist groups innovated great changes to society by standing up to "the Establishment".
+Many well renowned activists and activist groups innovated great changes to society by standing up to the Establishment.